 Term of appointment: 26/07/2018 – 25/07/2023

 Adrian has more than 25 years of experience in the funds management and real estate industries.
-Adrian is currently the Head of Funds Management at Folkestone and a Non-executive Director of the Australian Housing and Urban Research Institute.
+Adrian is currently the Head of Capital and Product Development at Charter Hall and a Non-executive Director of the Australian Housing and Urban Research Institute.
 Adrian chaired the Construction Forecasting Council from 2014-2017.
-Adrian was formerly CEO, Funds Management, UK and USA for Mirvac Group from 2007-2008 and CEO of Mirvac's Funds Management business in Australia between 2005 and 2007.
+Adrian was formerly Head of Funds Management at Folkestone from 2011-2018, CEO, Funds Management, UK and USA for Mirvac Group from 2007-2008 and CEO of Mirvac's Funds Management business in Australia between 2005 and 2007.

 Adrian holds a Bachelor of Science (Hons) from the University of New South Wales, a Graduate Diploma in Applied Finance and Investment from the Financial Services Institute of Australasia and is a Graduate of the Australian Institute of Company Directors.
 Adrian is a Fellow of the Financial Services Institute of Australasia.

 Teresa is an experienced Company Director, Chair and a Senior Taxation lawyer with over 20 years’ experience advising on infrastructure transactions, financing, corporate tax, mergers and acquisitions, the not-for-profit sector, and tax controversy matters.